 Someone Should Stay Home

-That all changed when they were discussing how to handle the pending baby.
+That all changed when they were discussing how to handle childcare for the pending baby.
 They’ve been on the same page thus far and had numerous discussions about staggering their parental leave so someone could be home for the first six months.

 Her husband changed his tune, deciding that someone ought to stay home with the baby full time.